Saturday Club (BBC Radio)

-Saturday Club was an influential BBC Radio programme in the United Kingdom, broadcast on the BBC Light Programme and later BBC Radio 1 between 1957 and 1969.
+Saturday Club is a BBC Radio programme in the United Kingdom, broadcast on the BBC Light Programme and later BBC Radio 1 between 1957 and 1969.
 It was one of the earliest – and for several years almost the only – radio programme in the country to broadcast pop music.
-Its longest-serving and best remembered host was Brian Matthew.
+Its longest-serving host was Brian Matthew.

 Saturday Skiffle Club

 The programme began after a suggestion by producer Jimmy Grant.
 He initially proposed a modest series called Skiffle Session, featuring two or three singers with a skiffle group.
 At first, BBC management was unsure that there should be a radio show specifically for teenagers, but auditions were held for musicians including Chas McDevitt, and a weekly programme was agreed.
 As Saturday Skiffle Club, it was first broadcast on 1 June 1957.
 It had a budget of £55 per week, and newsreader Brian Matthew as an announcer.
 Cliff Richard failed an audition for the programme and was not used, but early regular performers included McDevitt, the Vipers Skiffle Group, Johnny Duncan and his Bluegrass Boys, and George Melly and his Bubbling Over Four.
 The budget was increased on occasions when Lonnie Donegan, the top skiffle star of the time, performed.
 Although the experimental programme was successful, management was concerned about the high proportion of American songs performed, and also about the use of songs with religious themes.